Bachelor and Master Theses

 Description:

-This research aims to identify, map, and analyze the potential digital services that can be deployed across the EV battery lifecycle.
-The study seeks to provide a comprehensive framework that supports innovative service offerings, enhances resource efficiency, and promotes sustainable practices across first life, second life, and recycling stages.
+This research aims to identify, map, and analyze the potential digital services applicable across the lifecycle of electric vehicle batteries used in construction and mining machinery and buses.
+The study seeks to develop a comprehensive framework that supports innovative service offerings, enhances resource utilization, and promotes sustainable practices across the stages of first life (in-vehicle use), second life (repurposing), and recycling (material recovery).

-RQ: What are the potential digital services that can be implemented across the EV battery lifecycle, and how can they be mapped to maximize value, resource efficiency, and sustainability?
+What are the potential digital services that can be implemented across the lifecycle of EV batteries in construction and mining machines and buses, and how can these services be mapped to maximize value creation, resource efficiency, and sustainability?

 Research setting and research group

-The research work will be performed in the framework of Circul8 (Smart Battery Circularity) and SmartCharg (Smart and Circular Battery Charging Solutions).
+The research work will be performed in the framework of Circul8 (Smart Battery Circularity) and SmartCharg (Smart and Circular Battery Charging Solutions) research projects.
+You will be working with industrial partner companies such as Volvo CE, Epiroc, IBM, ABB Electrification, Svealandstrafiken, and some IT companies.
 You can search the projects on MDU webpage for more information.
 This thesis work will be part of the research group DigiCircle (Digital and Circular Industrial Services).
 The group is currently leading research projects on battery circularity, digital and circular business models, digital servitization, and circular ecosystems with more than 10 industrial companies, public funded companies, municipalities, and industrial clusters.
 Your thesis work will be used as a knowledge development as part of the group and will be used in the relevant courses, projects or publications upon completion.

 Prerequisites: